 Why Create Case Studies

 After a business launches a new product or service, there isn’t much “newness” to announce.
 This means you have to make news.
 Finding great customer wins gives PR teams something worthwhile to pitch.
-It keeps the pitch from being too-business centric, yet will inevitably include the business’ product or services in the story.
+These stories talk to the business’ products or services in an intersting, not too business-centric way, offering great PR fodder.

 Marketing Nurture Activities